kjosib/glowing-chainsaw/docs/source/integrating.rst

 This part isn't mature yet, but in concept the runtime environment object you supply should also facilitate this kind of idea.

+For the moment, you can override the :code:`.plain_text(...)` method, perhaps to grub around for specially-named methods, but longer-term, the plan is to make something a bit nicer.